department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 <li class="process-step list-two" markdown="0">

-Fill out the printed form—and make sure you include each C-123-related disability in Section I, Block 13 on the form.
+Fill out the printed form—and make sure you include each C-123-related disability in section I, block 13 on the form.

 </li>